Cyprus rape case lays bare island’s issues with investigations involving women

 A British teenager convicted of falsely accusing a group of Israelis of gang-rape at the Famagusta district court in Cyprus on Tuesday.
 Photograph: Iakovos Hatzistavrou/AFP via Getty Images)

-The Cypriot authorities will continue to face pressure to rectify an injustice due to the four-month suspended sentence delivered on Tuesday in the case of the 19-year-old British woman charged with lying about gang rape by Israeli youths last July.
+The Cypriot authorities will continue to face pressure to rectify an injustice because of their handling of a case involving a 19-year-old British woman, who was charged with lying about gang rape by Israeli youths last July.

 Convicted in December of committing a “public nuisance” for making the accusation and then retracting it, she could have been jailed for a year and fined $2,000.
 While remaining guilty as charged, she insists on her innocence and her lawyers intend to launch an appeal in the Cypriot supreme court.
 If this is not expedited, she intends to appeal to the European Court of Human Rights.